 In the meantime, you are free to do whatever else you need.

 The difference between cooking on slow and high is mostly about personal preference.
-As you may already know from another article of mine, there is no temperature difference between the high and low setting on your slow cooker.
+As you may already know from another article of mine, there is no temperature difference between the high and low settings on your slow cooker.

 It defines how fast it gets to a simmering point (temperature under 212°F / 100°C).
 The size of a slow cooker matter a bit too, so if you have a small around 2.5 quarts (2.3 liters) or a huge one 10 quarts plus (9.4 liters), check on your rice now and then and stir it in a bit.

-Also, you might think about rinsing your rice beforehand, as you most likely want to get starch-free, fluffy pieces and not huge clump ball.
+Also, you might think about rinsing your rice beforehand, as you most likely want to get starch-free, fluffy pieces and not a huge clump ball.

 And believe that I had my share of failures in this regard while testing this.
 So keep that in mind.